ramachandra357/tweetable/readme.txt

 The icons used throughout Tweetable are part of the Silk Icons set by FamFamFam. http://www.famfamfam.com/lab/icons/silk/

 = How do I contact the plugin author? =
-If you have a bug report, a feature request, or some other issue, please use the contact form found here to contact me: http://www.webmaster-source.com/about/
+If you have a bug report, a feature request, or some other issue, please use the WordPress support forum here: http://wordpress.org/extend/plugins/tweetable/